Cesar-Rico/SAG-GLP-deliveries/README.md

 # SAG-GLP-deliveries
-System for monitoring, distribution and simulation of deliveries of LPG orders under a previously defined fleet.
+System for monitoring, distribution and simulation of LPG orders deliveries under a previously defined fleet.

 Screenshots: